-Many people love to get massages but are unsure of the true benefits and how to get the most from their sessions.
+Many people love to get massages but are unsure of the actual benefits and how to get the most from their sessions.

-After working as a massage therapist for over a decade, I’ve spoken to many clients and prospective clients about the important, need to know information regarding massage therapy and it’s long term use for major health and wellness benefits.
+After working as a massage therapist for over a decade, I've spoken to many clients and prospective clients about the important, need to know information regarding massage therapy.
+Its long term use for significant health and wellness benefits.

 I've narrowed it down to address the most common questions I get from people wanting to know more about this amazing therapy.